Sophie-coffee-addict/Sophie-coffee-addict/README.md

-- 👋 Hi, I’m @Sophie-coffee-addict
+- 👋 Hi, I’m Sophie.
 - 👀 I’m interested in making web apps and iOS mobile apps.
 - 🌱 I’m currently doing the Master of Software Development programme at Victoria University of Wellington.
 I'm learning A LOT! from Java, JavaScript, to C#, Python, cloud, security, database...will be graduate July 2024!
 Yay!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Here's my linkedIn: https://www.linkedin.com/in/sophie-cao/